2023 Most Popular Online Nursing Schools in North Carolina

 While working on their degree, nursing majors at WSSU accumulate an average of around $24,946 in student debt.
 The average monthly payment of a loan this size is about $135, assuming that the borrower is on a 10-year repayment plan.

 You’ll be in good company if you decide to attend Fayetteville State University.
 It ranked #4 on our 2023 Most Popular Online Nursing Schools in North Carolina list.
-Located in the midsize city of Fayetteville, Fayetteville State University is a public school with a moderately-sized student population.
+Located in the medium-sized city of Fayetteville, Fayetteville State University is a public college with a medium-sized student population.

 After completing their degree, nursing graduates from Fayetteville State University carry an average student debtload of $22,125.